mt-mods/playerfactions/README.md

 - `/factions create <faction> <password>`: Create a new faction
 - `/factions list`: List available factions
-- `/factions info <faction>`: See information on a faction
+- `/factions info <faction>`: See information on a faction.
+For faction with lot of member we can choose the length of the member's list that's going to be shown by `adding max_members_list = int` to modpath/settings.txt, default is 50.
 - `/factions join <faction> <password>`: Join an existing faction
 - `/factions leave [faction]`: Leave your faction

-These extra commands can only be used by faction owners and someone with the playerfactions_admin priv:
+These commands can only be used by faction owners and players with the playerfactions_admin privilege:

-- `/factions kick [faction] <player>`: Kick someone from your faction
+- `/factions kick <player> [faction]`: Kick someone from your faction
-- `/factions disband [faction]`: Disband your faction
+- `/factions disband <password> [faction]`: Disband your faction
-- `/factions passwd [faction] <password>`: Change your faction's password
+- `/factions passwd <password> [faction]`: Change your faction's password
-- `/factions chown [faction] <player>`: Transfer ownership of your faction
+- `/factions chown <player> <password> [faction]`: Transfer ownership of your faction

-This commands can only be used by someone with the playerfactions_admin priv:
+This command can only be used by players with the playerfactions_admin privilege:
 - `/factions invite <player> <faction>`: Add player to a faction